Building Cost Estimate TemplatePRO PLUS

 4. Label Your Estimates

 Label your estimates clearly.
 It is preferable to place the word "ESTIMATE" directly under the letterhead in large, red capital letters to give it a formal business format and an appealing design.
 Provide agreement terms and conditions together with any necessary disclaimers to inform your customers that the actual price may differ from the estimate you gave.
-Include a few alternative estimates for them to review in case they are unsatisfied with your proposed estimates.
+Include a few alternative estimate sheets for them to review in case they are unsatisfied with your proposed estimates.

 5. Give a Breakdown of Your Estimate